polichain/hacka-eth-brasil/README.md

 ### Frontend

 The frontend is a ViteJs App using wagmi + rainbowkit.
 Wagmi uses an Alchemy provider as default, but also has a public provider as well to interact with testnets or even main nets.
-(Project is configured for Hardhat, Sapolia and Ethereum).
+(Project is configured for Hardhat, Sepolia and Ethereum).

 > Obs.: Deploys on testnet can be done, but due to expenses and gas fees, we recommend you to run on Hardhat.

 ### Backend

 Backend part includes four contracts, with deploy.js file pre-configured.
-Hardhat is configured to easily deploy localy (on a hardhat node), in the Sapolia Testnet, and, of course, Ethereum Mainnet.
+Hardhat is configured to easily deploy localy (on a hardhat node), in the Sepolia Testnet, and, of course, Ethereum Mainnet.
 We recommend you to test on Hardhat, but it is also deployed on Sepolia at address: ```0xAddd106316E313E06A50656d0BF5015849bdb8BC```

 > Obs.: When deployed the contracts Address and ABI will be updated in frontend files, so if you want to test front-locally pointing to Sepolia remenber to change addressW